jmscslgroup/bagpy/README.md

 If you need a wide variety of options, users can directly use ROS's `rosbag` python package or Robotics System Toolbox APIs provided by MATLAB.
 However, if you are looking for simplicity, __`bagpy`__ is an elegant choice.

+## Example
+See Notebooks and python scripts at https://github.com/jmscslgroup/bagpy/tree/master/notebook for examples.